We are now taking bookings for 2022 starting on 12th May 2022. We look forward to welcoming you. Make a booking

 Bookings for the Village Tour can be made by phoning 07546 514948 or through Eventbrite.

-The tour is conducted in 5 groups of 10 visitors, setting off at 5 minute intervals and covers less than a mile of flat walking, but does involve standing for a number of 5 minute presentations.
+The tour is conducted in 5 groups of 8 visitors in each, setting off at 5 minute intervals and covers less than a mile of flat walking, but does involve standing for a number of 5 minute presentations.
 It includes a break for tea or coffee (although no break on evening tours, or inclement weather tours).
 You are advised to allow two and a half hours for your tour.
 In very inclement weather we provide a dramatic presentation inside the church.

 Access for visitors with disabilities.
 Children are very welcome on our tour.
 We would however, suggest a minimum age of 10 years to fully appreciate the experience.
-At the end of the tour you are invited to contribute towards our costs which average £4 per adult.
-After the tour light lunches and cream teas can be made available in the Red Lion, opposite the Church, by calling Kim on 01843 600895.
+At the end of the tour you are invited to contribute towards our costs which average £5 per adult.
+After the tour light lunches can be made available in the Red Lion, opposite the Church, by calling Kim on 01843 600895.
 Refreshments on the tour are optional at a cost of £1.Make a booking

 Click on any of the cover photos below to open that gallery after which you can scroll through the gallery images.